 Why is the scheme only open to professionals from an ethnic minority background?

-Figures show people from black, Asian and minority ethnic backgrounds are underrepresented in PR and communications.
-This mentoring scheme is one of many initiatives developed by BME PR Pros aimed at increasing BME diversity in the sector.
+Figures show people from black, Asian, mixed race and ethnic minority backgrounds are underrepresented in PR and communications.
+This mentoring scheme is one of many initiatives developed by BME PR Pros aimed at increasing ethnic diversity in the sector.

 What are you looking for in mentees?

-The mentoring scheme has been deliberately designed to be solution-focused so we’re looking for professionals with a clear understanding of the support they need.
+The mentoring scheme has been deliberately designed to be solution-focused so we’re looking for pros with a clear understanding of the support they need.